Skip to main content

 Overview

-Policy compliance in AdCP centers around the promoted_offering field - a required description of the advertiser and what is being promoted.
+Policy compliance in AdCP centers around the brand_manifest - a required description of the advertiser brand.
 This enables publishers to:

 • Filter inappropriate advertisers before showing inventory